ibm-cloud-docs/power-iaas/pricing.md

 {:tip: .tip}
 {:note: .note}

-# Pricing for Power Systems Virtual Server on IBM Cloud
+# Pricing for Power Systems Virtual Servers on IBM Cloud
 {: #pricing-virtual-server}

 {{site.data.keyword.powerSysFull}} is offered in select regions with scale-out logical partitions (LPAR) up to 15 Cores and 320 GB of memory and also with enterprise LPARs up to 143 cores and 8192 GB of memory.
 With these options, a {{site.data.keyword.powerSys_notm}} can meet any business workload requirement.
 You are billed at a monthly rate.